GrossfieldLab/loos/INSTALL.md

    ./conda_build.sh loos 8
 ```

+This will install packages into an environment loos, creating it if it doesn't
+already exist, and will run `scons -j8` (you can supply a different number of
+processes if you prefer, eg 2 if you've got a slow machine).
+We use conda-forge
-This will install packages into an environment loos, creating it if it doesn't already exist.
-We use conda-forge rather than the default channel, so it's probably not a great idea to install into an existing environment that uses other channels.
-The script will set channel_priority to strict in your ~/.condarc, but you can undo this by removing the following line:
+rather than the default channel, so it's probably not a great idea to install
+into an existing environment that uses other channels.
+The script will set
+channel_priority to strict in your ~/.condarc, but you can undo this by removing
+the following line:

 ```
 channel_priority: strict